lpantano/mypubs/mirna/mirannotation/stats.md

 # Specificity at precursor level
-How many were assigned to only the correct miRNA.
-Normally miRNA can map to other miRNAs that are from the same family/precursor.
-"Red" will be sequences mapping to multiple miRNAs.
+How many were assigned to the correct miRNA using the precursor name as the true positive.
+Red would be "not correct" and blue "correct".
+This is only considering mapped sequences.

 ```r
 > dt = data %>% filter(V3 == "yes") %>% group_by(V8, TP) %>% summarise(total = n()) %>%